 Preparing for your test

 You might have blood tests beforehand to check your blood levels and how well your blood clots.

-Tell your doctor if you're taking medicines to thin your blood such as warfarin.
+Tell your doctor if you're taking medicines that changes how your blood clots.
+This inlcudes:

 Your doctor will tell you if you need to stop taking these or any other medicines for a while before your gastroscopy.